-The Basic Operations group contains the most common functions you will need on your daily Akeeba Backup usage.
-In fact, you will only use the other pages sparingly, mostly when you create a backup profile or want to update it after doing significant changes to your site.
+The Basic Operations group contains the most common functions you will need on your day to day Akeeba Backup use.
+In fact, you will only use the other features occasionally, mostly when you create a backup profile or want to update it after doing significant changes to your site.